skylarweaver/front-end-afa/README.md

 ## What is Adventures for Alopecia? :motorcycle::dash::dash:

-[Adventures for Alopecia](https://projectafa.org) (Project AFA) is a 501(c)(3) nonprofit organization supporting children and adults living with Alopecia.
+[Adventures for Alopecia](https://projectafa.org) (Project AFA) was a 501(c)(3) nonprofit organization supporting children and adults living with Alopecia.
 We achieve our mission through three main program areas: support, awareness, and research.

 **Support.** We host support group events throughout North America, Central America, and South America.
 **Awareness.** We educate the public about Alopecia through social media, press, word of mouth, and speaking engagements.